happyPydog/RAPTOR/README.md

-# RAPTOR
-Implementation of RAPTOR
+# Implementation of RAPTOR
+Customized implementation of RAPTOR.
+See original [paper](https://arxiv.org/abs/2401.18059) and [source code](https://github.com/parthsarthi03/raptor) from Authors.